APHA-CSU/btb-seq/Readme.md

 ## Algorithm

 The pipelines processes data in three stages, as shown below.
 During the preprocessing stage; duplicate reads, low quality bases and adapter sequences are removed from the fastq sample file.
 Following this, the alignment stage aligns preprocessed reads to a reference genome (*M. bovis* AF2122), performs variant call, masks repeat regions and computes the consensus at each base.
 The final postprocessing stage assigns an `Outcome` to each sample by analysing data gathered during the preprocessing and alignment stages.
-The following Outcomes are used to signify subsequent lab processing steps:
+The following `Outcome`s are used to signify subsequent lab processing steps:

 - **Pass**: The sample contains a known M. Bovis WGS Cluster.
 - **Contaminated**: The sample contains contaminants